We embrace all voices

 - Hear the voices of our underrepresented CLA family members

 - Create a safe place for all

-- Implement DEI strategies throughout our CLA family
+- Then implement DEI strategies throughout our five focus areas

 Our five DEI focus areas

 Our DEI plan focuses our activity in five areas:

 - Leadership — We commit to lead by example, building mentorship and sponsorship opportunities, so that our pipelines can be filled with diverse candidates.

 - Recruiting — Whether on college campuses or hiring experienced professionals, we’re building intentionality into our talent acquisition plans.